MONICA-Project/GOST-tools/readme.md

 ## Next steps
 GOST-CLI is still under active development.
 Several extensions will be available soon.

-* sql function on the GUI
+* SQL functionality on the GUI
-* dynamic expansion of the GUI elements (especially the result widget) according to the program window
+* dynamic expansion of the GUI elements (especially the result widget) according to the program application window
-* Pop-up that appear when the user press the search button and disappear automatically when the query computation is ended
+* Pop-up that appears when the user presses the search button and disappear automatically when the query computation is ended
 * display messages when hovering over something with mouse cursor in the GUI
 * selective selection of records from file
 * implementing a test mode